Report all Incidents to your Supervisor or Safety and Security immediately!

 Supervisor to report incident to their manager and the OH&S Officer as soon as possible, preferably by text message or email.

-Written report, using the Incident Investigation Report will be developed by the Supervisor and forwarded to their manager and the OH&S Officer by email within 24 hours.
+Written report, using the Incident Investigation Report will be developed by the Supervisor and forwarded to their Leader and the OH&S Officer by email within 24 hours.
+Manager will communicate details of incident with their Leader as required.

 Take charge of the scene and make sure any injured are attended to.
 Do not disturb the scene expect to remove the injured person or protect property against future damage.